COVID-19 Emergency Aid | Westmoreland County Community College, Youngwood, Pennsylvania

 Reporting Update

 Institutions participating in CARES Act funding are required to make the following information easily available via their website.
-Since Westmoreland County Community College was granted $ 1,188,725 in CARES Act funding to distribute to students within one year of accepting the funds, as well as additional CRRSA Act funding, the college has committed to updating the amounts given to students and the number of students served regularly.
+The college has committed to updating the amounts given to students and the number of students served.

 Reporting Data